-"Gagnaire's food is complex and outlandish, and intimidating to many diners," Al thinks.
+"Gagnaire's food is complex and outlandish, and intimidating to many diners," Al explains.
 "Still, serious foodies with well-developed palates shouldn't miss Twist."

-Set in the subtly opulent, triple-five-star Mandarin Oriental, Las Vegas, Twist is a brilliant stroke of restaurant design by master Adam Tihany.
+Set in the subtly opulent, five-star Waldorf Astoria, Las Vegas, Twist is a brilliant stroke of restaurant design by master Adam Tihany.
 It's illuminated by over 300 gold globes that seem to float in the air.
 If that sounds bubbly, you get it.
-Order up some French Champagne and prepare for an effervescent evening.
+Order up some French champagne and prepare for an effervescent evening.

 Vegas is a sushi town, and its best sushiyas are little places on side streets off the Vegas Strip.
 Gen Mizoguchi's Yui Edomae Sushi is such a place, and Al thinks it's the best Japanese eatery in town.

 The restaurant serves exclusively multi-course omakase meals.
-"Mizoguchi gets his fish flown in every morning from Japan, and guests get a list of the day's 20-plus varieties," Al notes.
-"If you indulge in the eight-course omakase menu you'll likely taste all of them, raw or grilled."
+"Mizoguchi has his fish flown in every morning from Japan, and guests receive a list of the day's 20-plus varieties," Al notes.
+"If you indulge in the eight-course omakase menu, you'll likely taste all of them, raw or grilled."

 That was the headline for Al's review of Bazaar Meat by José Andrés when it opened in SLS Las Vegas in 2014.
 Al described the restaurant's look as "polished hunting lodge" and confessed, "There’s one thing I’m certain of: I love Bazaar Meat!"